Do Mail Robots Dream of Electric Sheep?: Critical reviews

 weighed heavily on this week's episode of The Americans, and it was almost as if the position everyone thought they were in—when it came to how they relate to their own mothers, fathers or children—had been suddenly switched."
 Matt Brennan of Slant Magazine wrote, "Indeed, the issue of means and ends, of the role patriotism plays in convincing the otherwise moral person to commit despicable crimes, is the thread tying the episode's disparate subplots together.
 'Do Mail Robots Dream of Electric Sheep?' continues this season's use of violence to indicate the disconnect between actions and abstract ideals; from the shatter of bones in 'Baggage' to last week's gory immolation in 'Divestment,' the series has returned again and again to the dirty brutality of the Cold War campaign to depict the high dudgeon on both sides as morally dishonest."

 Accolades

 For the episode, Joshua Brand was nominated for Outstanding Writing for a Drama Series at the 67th Primetime Emmy Awards.
 He would lose to Game of Thrones for the episode "Mother's Mercy".

+Lois Smith was nominated for a Critics' Choice Television Award for best guest performer in a drama series for her role in the episode.